 - 3. This Agreement shall be governed by the substantive and procedural laws of the State of Georgia.
 Any suit brought to enforce any provision of this Agreement must be brought in Jackson County Superior Court. - 4.
 This Agreement sets forth the entire agreement among the Parties and all previous discussions, understandings, and agreements with respect to the matters included in this Agreement are merged herein.
 This Agreement may not be changed orally, but only in writing, signed by the Parties hereto, and shall be binding upon and inure to the benefit of the Parties, their respective heirs, successors, assigns, affiliates, legal representatives, officers, employees, agents, contractors, attorneys and insurers. - 5.
 In entering into this Agreement, the Parties represent that they have relied upon the legal advice of their attorneys, who are the attorneys of their choice, that the terms of this Agreement have been completely read and explained by their attorneys, and that those terms are fully understood and voluntarily accepted. - 6.
-Each of the Parties and each of the undersigned individuals hereby warrant to the other Parties that the undersigned have the authority to execute this Agreement and to bind the respective Parties to this Agreement. - 7.
-Whenever possible, each provision of this Agreement shall be interpreted in such manner as to be effective and valid under applicable law, but if any provision of this Agreement shall be deemed prohibited or invalid, such provision shall be ineffective only to the extent of such prohibition of invalidity, and such prohibition or invalidity shall not invalidate the remainder of such provision or any other provision of this Agreement, upon strict compliance with the terms hereof and no custom or practice at variance with the terms hereof shall constitute a waiver of any party's right to demand exact compliance with the terms hereof.
+Bach of the Parties and each of the undersigned individuals hereby warrant to the other Parties that the undersigned have the authority to execute this Agreement and to bind the respective Parties to this Agreement. - 7.
+Whenever possible, each provision of this Agreement shall be interpreted in such manner as to be effective and valid under applicable law, but if any provision of this Agreement shall be deemed prohibited or invalid, such provision shall be ineffective only to the extent of such prohibition of invalidity, and such prohibition or invalidity shall not invalidate the remainder of such provision or any other provision of this Agreement.

-Time is of the essence of this Agreement.
-8.
+8. Time is of the essence of this Agreement.